Watts-Lab/team_comm_tools/docs/source/examples.rst

 	* This will first analyze the first 50% of each conversation, and then analyze the full conversation.

 	* By default, we will simply analyze 100% of each conversation.

-* The parameters **ner_training_df** and **ner_cutoff** are required if you would like the FeatureBuilder to identify named entities in your conversations.
-For example, the sentence, "John, did you talk to Michael this morning?" has two named entities: "John" and "Michael."
-The FeatureBuilder includes a tool that automatically detects these named entities, but it requires the user (you!) to specify some training data with examples of the types of named entities you'd like to recognize.
-This is because proper nouns can take many forms, from standard Western-style names (e.g., "John") to pseudonymous online nicknames (like "littleHorse").
-More information about these parameters can be found in :ref:`named_entity_recognition`.

 * The parameters **cumulative_grouping** and **within_task** address a special case of having multiple conversational identifiers; **they assume that the same team has multiple sequential conversations, and that, in each conversation, they perform one or more separate activities**.
 This was originally created as a companion to a multi-stage Empirica game (see: `<https://github.com/Watts-Lab/multi-task-empirica>`_).
 For example, imagine that a team must complete 3 different tasks, each with 3 different subparts.
 Then we can model this event in terms of 1 team (High level), 3 tasks (Mid level), and 3 subparts per task (Low level).